st3llabr1/juncture-digital-TAEP/README.md

 <param ve-image
        manifest="https://edisondigital.rutgers.edu/iiif/X128D191B">

+(3) Appendix: Naval Laboratory, which contains the [majority report](https://edisondigital.rutgers.edu/document/X128D225) signed by Frank J. Sprague and Lawrence Addicks recommending Annapolis as the site of the proposed laboratory and the [minority report](https://edisondigital.rutgers.edu/document/X128D230) signed by Edison recommending Sandy Hook, New Jersey.
+Another appendix (not selected) contains thirty oversize maps of shipping routes along the coasts of Europe and North America, prepared by Edison and included in his letter to Geddes.

 <param ve-image
        manifest="https://edisondigital.rutgers.edu/iiif/X128D225">

 <param ve-image
        manifest="https://edisondigital.rutgers.edu/iiif/X128D230">

+The maps are folded into the book and were only partially scanned by Google.
+For an Adobe Acrobat version of the selected pages, [click here](http://edison.rutgers.edu/Scott.pdf).

 The following is a list of research projects discussed in Chapter 11.
 The link on each project description leads to a folder of original documents related to that project in the [Charles Hummel Collection: Edison Wartime Research Reports](https://edisondigital.rutgers.edu/folder/X128C).
 In cases where there are several folders of original documents pertaining to a project, the link leads to the first folder in the numbered sequence.
 References to other folders containing documents relevant to a particular project appear in the descriptive notes introducing each folder.